My role

 Top Navigation bar for web

 One example of a component I created is a top navigation bar for web applications.
 Previously we had several different web top navigation bars across marketing and product, and I was tasked with creating a single component that would scale across all the existing use cases.
-Below you can see the audit I conducted to take stock of existing top navigation bars, which were separate components at the time, and identify inconsistencies in content and structure.

 I conducted an audit of all the existing separate components for top navigation bars across marketing and product

-After identifying the issues to be solved in order to consolidate the various top nav bars into one component with a few variants, I got to work fixing inconsistencies.
 One example of a sub-task that I took on at this stage was tackling the unlinked logos of inconsistent sizes that appeared in the various nav bars to create standard sizes for our logo component.
 I also went ahead and added dark mode logos to our design system since they were used in some of the navigation bars.

 Logo size audit (left) and my new sizing structure exploration (right)